PacMat99/mtb_suspension_analyzer/README.md

 At the moment the prototype will be developed using ESP8266 as MCU.

+Probably one of the next step will be to add a LSM6DSOX sensor in crankset zone

 ## Dev stages

 1. Develop code and circuit diagram for the first version of the project: an easy Arduino data collector